 Just like Google Chrome and Edge, Opera is a Chromium-based web browser.
 You can clear the DNS cache in the Opera browser the same way.
 Here’s how to do it:

-- Open Opera and type or paste
+- Open Opera, type or paste

 opera://net-internals/#dns